steve-kasica/romanticcircles.github.io/_docs/production-documentation/tei-guidelines/xslt-trans.md

 ---
-title: TEI to HTML Transformation
+title: TEI to HTML and Corpus Transformations
 permalink: /docs/xslt-trans/
 ---